 As a relationship builder, it’s a dream to try to have a conversation with someone you think is so huge you’ll never get to talk with them.
-Recently, a good friend challenged me to give it a go anyways.
+Recently, a good friend challenged me to give it a go anyway.
 He told me to pick someone I think is so successful and famous, it’d be extremely hard to make a connection.
 Then go for it.
 I picked Seth Godin.

 I didn’t know him personally at the time.
 But that would soon change.
 One conversation with him would change my brand, improve my perspective and much more.

 That’s a great question.
-I don’t think there is a one-size fits all answer to it, but I do think that the power of intention can play a big role.
-You also have to be authentic, and have had some experience with the person you are seeking the attention from, or at least experience with their work (make note musicians, this is for you).
+I don’t think there is a one-size-fits all answer to it, but I do think that the power of intention can play a big role.
+You also have to be authentic and have had some experience with the person you are seeking the attention from, or at least experience with their work (make note musicians, this is for you).

 It’s no secret I’m a fan of Seth Godin’s work.
 His book All Marketers Are Liars/Tell Stories is on my past book list.
 When I started the DIY Artist Route Podcast in 2015, he was on my bucket list to get as a guest.
 I honestly didn’t know if that would ever happen, but it has.

 I talk a lot about being Uncommon.
 It’s a subject Seth covers in detail in his book Purple Cow.
-I urge you as a creator, builder and member of humanity to be a positively uncommon person for the betterment of yourself and all of us.
+I urge you as a creator, builder, and member of humanity to be a positively uncommon person for the betterment of yourself and all of us.

-The insights from Seth through his blog, books and other media have been a wonderful guide for me in my development as a community builder.
+The insights from Seth through his blog, books, and other media have been a wonderful guide for me in my development as a community builder.
 His participation in the DIY Artist Route Podcast adds to this development for all of us together.

 Seth Godin shows us how we can be uncommon & a Purple Cow